ibm-messaging/mq-gitops-samples/queue-manager-custom-metrics/README.md

 Estimated reading time 5 minutes, typical execution time 15-20 minutes.

+:warning: **Warning:**
+This sample uses the developer edition - for production use an appropriate image.

 ## Important considerations and good practice for using a custom image

 Customising the IBM supplied container image is supported but you must be aware that there are implications, please read the following notes and reach out to your IBM representative if there is anything you are unsure of\.